FM Sitharaman corners Congress on killing of Kashmiri Pandits in J&K | Politics

 ''Is it not true that even Jagmohan Ji, in his first phase of being Governor when he was asked to leave in July 1989, didn't he warn authorities at that time itself that the dark cloud of terrorists are really overpowering J&K, and necessary steps have to be taken by the state government,'' the minister said.

 While she was referring to the killings of 1989, certain opposition members asked her to focus her reply on the Budget.
-To this Sitharaman said even the speeches of opposition members too were focused on 'Kashmir File' (movie) and not on the Budget, therefore, she has every right to reply on all issues.
+To this, Sitharaman said even the speeches of opposition members were focused on 'Kashmir Files' (movie) and not on the Budget, therefore, she has every right to reply on all issues.

-The minister also told the House that after the abrogation of Article 370 from Jammu and Kashmir, terror activities have significantly declined, and development works are happening in the Union Territory.
+The minister also told the House that since the abrogation of Article 370 from Jammu and Kashmir, terror activities have significantly declined, and development works are happening in the Union Territory.

-After the removal of Article 370, the Union Territories of Ladhak, and Jammu and Kashmir, were carved out from the erstwhile state of Jammu and Kashmir.
+After the removal of Article 370, the Union Territories of Ladakh, and Jammu and Kashmir, were carved out from the erstwhile state of Jammu and Kashmir.
+Sitharaman also accused the Congress of internationalising the Kashmir issue and asked why the country's first prime minister Jawaharlal Nehru took the matter to the United Nations.

+''It is an issue which should not have gone to a global forum.
+It is essentially an Indian issue.
+We could have handled it.
+We are handling it, and we are showing the difference now,'' she said.

+Senior Congress leader Anand Sharma, however, said: ''I would like to set the record straight.
+If the matter was taken to the UN Security Council, the issue was whether there would be a cessation of the military conflict or not.
+India did not accept the plebiscite.'' ''The UN Observers' Office was never given that sanctity.
+India conducted elections.
+There were elected governments in the state of Jammu & Kashmir.
+Not only that, we fought wars and we made it very clear repeatedly, and this has been India's consistent position, prior to 2014, that Jammu and Kashmir and Ladakh are an integral part of the sovereign State of India,'' he added.
+Sitharaman criticised the Congress for questioning the removal of Article 370 and quoted Prime Minister Nehru's reply in Parliament in 1963 that 'Article 370 is part of a certain transitional provisional arrangement.
+It is not a permanent part of the Constitution.' ''For 70 years that transitional arrangement remained and when we removed it, you should have gone by what Pandit Jawaharlal Nehru had said in 1963 and supported it,'' she told Congress members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)